awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-partitions.md

 **Response**
 + `Errors` – An array of [PartitionError](#aws-glue-api-catalog-partitions-PartitionError) objects\.

-  Errors encountered when trying to delete the requested partitions\.
+  The errors encountered when trying to delete the requested partitions\.

 **Errors**
 + `InvalidInputException`